Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

       - IV.4.b.ii.a: Case Study on the United States, and how it has been able to avoid Cardwell's Law for so long.
       - IV.4.b.ii.b: Case Study on the United Kingdom, and how it was a victim of Cardwell's Law.

-IV.5: Structures for Citizen Participation.
+IV.5: Structures for Citizen Participation/Government Structure.
   - IV.5.a: How would the Global Nation be structured to allow for citizen participation in government?
 Would it be a direct democracy, a representative democracy, or something else entirely?
     - IV.5.a.i: Tie back to Switzerland, and their implementation of direct democracy.
     - IV.5.a.ii: The United States as a general example of a representative democracy.